Frequently Asked Questions - general FAQ

 Devices do not allow apps to modify/improve their networking logic.
 Also, handling transit WiFi traffic on a handheld device would suck its battery in minutes, which renders the whole thing useless.

 Apart from that, those devices' wifi chip microcode usually don't support IBSS mode at all; they are very stripped-down versions and don't have that logic in principle.
-Exceptions are so sparse that you can't hope for a wifi mesh net with them.
+Exceptions are so sparse that they don't make a market.

 You have to install and configure the Daihinia driver in order to access the traffic in that network.